-1.The Stopline 2
+2

 1.1 What is the Stopline?
-3

 1.2 History of the Stopline

-1.3 Structure of the Stopline 4
+1.3 Structure of the Stopline

-1.4 The Stopline Advisory Board 4
+1.4 The Stopline Advisory Board

-1.5 Cooperation 4
+1.5 Cooperation

-1.5.1 with ISPs 4
+1.5.1 with ISPs

 1.5.2 with public authorities

-1.5.3 Saferinternet.at
+1.5.3 Saferinternet.at 4

 1.5.4 on an international basis

-2. Processing reports
+2. Reports

 2.1 Processing reports

 2.2 Reports to the Stopline

 2.3 Processing of reports

 2.3.1 Illegal material on websites and in e-groups

 2.3.2 Illegal contents in file-sharing programs

-2.3.3 Illegal contents in newsgroups
+2.3.3 Illegal contents in newsgroups 2.3.4 E-mails

 2.3.4 E-mails

-2.3 Criat and other services 2.4 Reports to ISPs
+2.3.9 Char and other services

 2.5 Summary of the processing of reports

 2.6 Problems with report processing

-2.7 Control of success?
+2.0 Problems with report processing

-3. Lagal basis
+3. Legal basis

 3.1 Child pornography

 3.2 National Socialist reactivation

 4. Statistics

 4.1 How and why are statistics made?
-14

-4.2 What was reported to the Stopline in 2008?
+4.2 What was reported to the Stopline in 2009?

-4.3 Tendencies
+4.3 Comparison of reported and appropriate reports from 1999 to 2009

-4.4 Statistics about Internet services
+4.4 Statistics about reported contents

-4.5 Statistics about reportet contents
+4.5 Statistics about Internet services

-4.6 Statistics about countries of origin 2008
+4.6 Statistics about countries of origin 2009

-4.7 Comparison of reported an appropriate reports from 1999 to 2008

 5. Successful cooperations

 5.1 The European Union - Safer Internet Plus Programme

-5.2 Inhope 19
+5.2 Inhope

 5.2.1 Inhope Members

 5.3 Internet Service Providers Austria - ISPA

-5.4 Federal Ministry of the Interior - Federal Police Agency - BKA 24
+5.4 Federal Ministry of the Interior - Federal Police Agency - BKA

 5.5 Federal Ministry of the Interior - Federal Agency for State Protection and Counter Terrorism - BVT

-5.6 Saferinternet.at 26
+5.6 Saferinternet.at 23

-1.1) What is the Stopline?
+1.1 What is the Stopline?

 Over the past years, the Internet has become a platform without which daily life would be unthinkable, as it is offering unimagined possibilities for both job-related and private purposes.
-Nevertheless, besides all those positive effects, the Internet is also abused for negative contents and has therefore become a significant medium for spreading child pornographic and right-wing extremist material.
+Nevertheless, besides all those positive effects, the Internet is also abused for negative or even illegal contents and has therefore become a significant medium for spreading child pornography and National Socialist ideas.
 This is especially due to the fact that a world-wide distribution is fast, does not require special (financial) efforts, and it is also widely anonymous.
 Thus, the investigation work of the responsible law enforcement agencies often proves to be difficult, so the relevant authorities are also dependent on the cooperation of the Internet users for a successful fight against these illegal activities.

-The Stopline is a hotline, i.e. an Internet report office which can be addressed by all Internet users - also anonymously if they wish - who come across child pornographic or right wing extremist contents on the Internet.
+The Stopline is a hotline, i.e. an Internet report office which can be addressed by all Internet users - also anonymously if they wish - who come across child pornographic or National Socialist contents on the Internet.
 The relevant laws for determining the criminal relevance are § 207 a StGB (Austrian penal code) regarding child pornography, and the Austrian national socialist prohibition law and the law against the wearing of national socialist regalia and symbols regarding National Socialist reactivation, respectively.
 Please refer to section 3 for further information.

-1.2) History of the Stopline
+1.2 History of the Stopline